-If you spend like a wild person (because we know they give you more than you need) it can become a pretty reckless thing.
+If you spend like a wild person it can become a pretty reckless thing.
 School is supposed to be fun and educational ( I will continue to stress this because it is a social and informative experience in and out of the classroom) but it’s not supposed to put you into debt that you carry for the rest of your adult life.

 So whether your credit is in the form of financial aid, OSAP, student aid, or a plastic credit card, remember that your credit is not a money tree.
-You’ll have to pay it off sometime (so don’t spend like you just won the lottery).
+You’ll have to pay it off at some point (so don’t spend like you just won the lottery).

 That’s right, I’m telling you to get a job (and keep one) while going to university or college.
 It sounds daunting, doesn’t it?
 I know, I know.
 You already have your classes to worry about, and you also have to find time to do your homework, see friends, eat, and sleep.
 I’m only suggesting that you do it because I did it and I don’t have any debt.
 You might still have some debt at the end (if you didn’t get some help like I did), but it won’t be nearly as much as it might be if you were to just go to school.